- Home ›

 2. Don’t Try To Be Friends

-When you think of an amicable divorce, you’re probably picturing something akin to a friendship.
 Although you might develop a friendship with your ex-spouse after some time passes, you likely won’t be able to jump directly from marriage to friendship without letting the dust settle.

 3. Learn How To Communicate With Each Other

-You’re going to have to talk to your spouse often throughout the divorce process.
-If you share children, you’re going to need to talk to your spouse for the rest of your life.
-One of the first big steps in an amicable divorce is finding an effective method of communication that you can sustain indefinitely.
+If you share children, you will need to talk to your spouse for the rest of your life.
+One of the first significant steps in an amicable divorce is finding an effective method of communication that you can sustain indefinitely.

 Many couples get divorced because they have trouble communicating with each other as partners.
 Amicable communication is much less intimate and doesn’t have the same emotional implications.

 You can learn to communicate with your spouse the same way you’d communicate with a classmate or coworker when you’re sharing a big project.
-It’s effective, down to business, and productive.
-Efficiency is the goal, which is much easier than deeply personal communication.
+You want to be concise, clear, and productive.

 It’s easier to have a productive conversation with someone after your emotions have settled.
 After you’ve started the healing process, practice communicating with each other regarding important information.